Ronnie Ortiz-Magro and Jen Harley Spend Day Together Amid Tension

 Ronnie Oritz-Magro and Jen Harley spent a day in the sun together, despite escalating tension in their relationship.

 Both Jersey Shore stars posted Instagram story videos from a boat in Miami alongside a few of their friends.
 One of their pals, Jessica Ouaknine shared a photo of them all together on a boat.
+"Happy birthday my love," Jessica captioned the picture.
+Jen's birthday is Oct.
+28.

 Ronnie was in Boca Raton, Fla. earlier hosting at a club alongside singer Aubrey O'Day.

+According to a source, Ronnie and Jen's rocky relationship is confusing their close circle of friends.
+The insider told E!
+News, "Friends are unsure as to what the status of Jen and Ronnie's relationship is at the moment.
+They have always been on-and-off with each other because things are so volatile between the two of them, but they're ultimately brought back to each other because of their daughter."

 Their outing in Miami comes days after Jen and Ronnie's relationship once again turned rocky.
 On Thursday, Ronnie posted a video of their daughter crying and claimed that Jen "Left 12 yr old son alone while she went to drink."
 He has since deleted the video from social media.

-Jen replied in an Instagram story of her own, citing their daughter Ariana's tears.
+Jen replied in an Instagram story of her own, citing Ariana's tears.
 "Under his care look at my daughter screaming and crying I'm so scared for her she never cries like that I'm so heartbroken," she wrote.

 On Wednesday, Ronnie posted a selfie on his Instagram story showing a black eye and seemed to blame Jen for it.
 "Sorry for lying to my friends and family, sometimes u love people so much your (sic) willing to lie and hurt the people that u love the most to protect," he wrote.